 Trials are added and updated at least monthly to make sure that our records are as accurate and up-to-date as possible.
-We regularly post items to our news section.
+We regularly post items to our news section, too.

 We also have an online clinical trials forum where you can share experiences and chat to others about clinical trials.

-You will need a referral from your consultant to take part in a clinical trial at another centre.
-You can print out the information about clinical trials you are interested in and discuss it with your medical team.
+We recommend that you print off the summary of any trial you think might be relevant for you and discuss it with your consultant, who can give you further advice based on your individual circumstances.
 Your medical team have detailed knowledge of your medical history and are best placed to determine if you are eligible to enter a given trial.

-You can also contact the Lymphoma TrialsLink team via our enquiry form on each record.
-We can help with general questions about clinical trials and, if appropriate, we might be able to put you in contact with the team running a trial.
+You can also contact the Lymphoma TrialsLink Team via our enquiry form, which can be found on each trial summary.
+We can help with general questions about clinical trials.

 The Lymphoma Action Information and Support Team can offer emotional support and has experience helping patients, their family and friends through difficult times.
-You can call our Helpline team on 0808 808 5555, Mon-Fri, 10am-3pm.
-You can also email us at firstname.lastname@example.org.
+You can call us on 0808 808 5555, Monday to Friday, 10am to 3pm.
+You can also email us at email@example.com.